atomikpanda/FuseForSpotify/README.md

 ### Installation:

 1. Open the .xcworkspace file with Xcode
+2. Ensure breakpoints are disabled under Debug->Deactivate Breakpoints in Xcode
-2. Run the Xcode project on an iOS device or by using the iOS simulator.
+3. Run the Xcode project on an iOS device or by using the iOS simulator.

-#### Testing Login Details for Spotify:
+### Testing Login Details for Spotify:

 **Spotify Premium** Test Account